johandahlberg/piper/README.md

 Prerequisites and installation
 ==============================

-Piper runs has been tested on the Java(TM) SE Runtime Environment (build 1.6.0_18) on the UPPMAX cluster.
-It might run on in other environments, but this is untested.
-Besides the JVM Piper depends on the [sbt](http://www.scala-sbt.org/) and [ant](http://ant.apache.org/), and [git](http://git-scm.com/) to checkout the source.
+Piper runs has been tested on the Java(TM) SE Runtime Environment (build 1.6.0_45) on the UPPMAX cluster.
+It might run in other environments, but this is untested.
+Besides the JVM Piper depends on [ant](http://ant.apache.org/) for building (the GATK) and [git](http://git-scm.com/) to checkout the source.
 To install piper, make sure that there programs are on you path, then clone this repository and run the setup script:

     git clone https://github.com/johandahlberg/piper.git
     cd piper